-- Chapter 1 provides an introduction of the document, presenting the objectives and scope, the structure, the relation to other tasks and the abbreviation of the document. - Chapter 2 provides a detailed description of the methodology that the deliverable follows.
+- Chapter 1 provides an introduction of the document, presenting the objectives and scope, the structure, the relation to other tasks and the abbreviation of the document.
+In addition, in this deliverable, which corresponds to the second version of IANOS System Architecture, a section containing the changes, additions and revisions in relation to the first version (D2.13). - Chapter 2 provides a detailed description of the methodology that the deliverable follows.
 More specifically, the design principles, the architecture view models, the different IANOS actors, related data models, protocols, and standards, as well as the UML diagrams that are used in the document are presented. - Chapter 3 presents the Conceptual Architecture and the Logical View of the system.
-The different components of the system are presented, with a short introduction to their functionality - Chapter 4 provides the functional and non-functional requirements of IANOS system. - Chapter 5 presents the Development view, where the inputs, outputs and subcomponents of each component and the interrelations and dependencies between components are presented with the use of UML functionality diagrams. - Chapter 6 provides the Dynamic View of the system, which focuses on describing the workflow and data exchange between the different components and actors of the system in the previously defined Use Cases, with the use of UML sequence diagrams.
+The different components of the system are presented, with a short introduction to their functionality. - Chapter 4 provides the functional and non-functional requirements of IANOS system. - Chapter 5 introduces the Development view, where the inputs, outputs and subcomponents of each component and the interrelations and dependencies between components are presented with the use of UML functionality diagrams. - Chapter 6 provides the Dynamic View of the system, which focuses on describing the workflow and data exchange between the different components and actors of the system in each pilot island, with regard to the previously defined Use Cases, with the use of UML sequence diagrams.

-Chapter 7 presents the deployment of software into hardware in the Deployment View of the system, with the use of UML deployment view diagrams, as well as detailed data interfaces and the system's general deployment state.
+• Chapter 7 presents the deployment of software into hardware in the Deployment View of the system, with the use of UML deployment view diagrams, as well as detailed data interfaces and the system's general deployment state.